physionetchallenges/physionetchallenges.github.io/2022/index.md

 - MV corresponds to the mitral valve point;
 - Phc corresponds to any other auscultation Location.

 If more than one recording exists per auscultation location, an integer index follows the auscultation location code in the file name, i.e, `ABCDE_XY_n.wav`, `ABCDE_XY_n.hea`, and `ABCDE_XY_n.tsv`, where `n` is an integer (1, 2, ...).
 Accordingly, each audio file has its own header and annotation segmentation file, but the subject description file `ABCDE.txt` is shared between all auscultation recordings of the same subject ID.
+These audio recordings were recorded sequentially, not simultaneously, and therefore may have different lengths.
+The sequence of signal aquisition locations is unknown and is not necessarily consisent across different subjects.

 The subject description file has the following format: